 This is consistent with a general pattern of neglect within the discipline of political science.
 In spite of the Black Death's prominent place in accounts of long-term economic development, it receives remarkably short shrift in treatments of the development of political representation and mass political behavior.
 For instance, the canonical investigation by Moore (1966) into the social origins of political regimes offers only a single passing reference to the Black Death (for the case of England); the foundational study by Rokkan (1970) of the origins of party politics in Europe ignores it entirely.
-There are rare exceptions: Peters (2018) studies the consequences of credit market access for patterns of labor coercion in the aftermath of the Black Death.
-Yet consistent with earlier scholarship (Blum, 1957; Brenner,
+The classic political histories of European state formation are similarly neglectful of the Black Death: Strayer (1973)

-$^{3}$ For a discussion of the concept of critical junctures, see the classic treatment in Collier and Collier (1991).
+3For a discussion of the concept of critical junctures, see Collier and Collier (1991).

-1976), this work treats the Black Death as a uniform shock, concentrating its analyses on differences in initial conditions instead of the variegated impact of the disease.
+and Tilly (1990) only mention it off-hand in general discussions of war and city growth.
+There are exceptions: Peters (2018) studies the consequences of credit market access for patterns of labor coercion in the aftermath of the Black Death.
+Yet consistent with earlier scholarship (Blum, 1957; Brenner, 1976), this work treats the Black Death as a uniform shock, concentrating its analyses on differences in initial conditions instead of the variegated impact of the disease.